Skip to main navigationSkip to main contentSkip to footer HealthSpring logo HealthSpring logo

 When should I enroll?

-If you have End Stage Renal Disease or a chronic condition or disability for which you receive Social Security benefits, you would be eligible for Medicare, regardless of age.
+If you have End-Stage Renal Disease or a chronic condition or disability for which you receive Social Security benefits, you would be eligible for Medicare, regardless of age.

 Medicare annual open enrollment: Medicare Open Enrollment usually runs from October 15 to December 7, each year.
 During that time you can decide if you want to make any changes to your current Medicare coverage.